sounkou-bioinfo/hellomojo/README.md

+# hellomojo

-# hellomojo: R Package Using Mojo via the `.C` Interface
+An Example R Package that Uses ‘mojo’ Through the `.C` Interface

 ## Overview